-Still, there’s no denying that the Oh Sooo Buttery popcorn waiting for you to pop it in the Popper can be hard to resist.
+Still, there’s no denying that the Oh Sooo Buttery popcorn waiting for you to make with your Popper can be hard to resist.
 If you can’t help but want some (no judgment here), eating it once in a while shouldn’t cause significant damage to your braces.

-Just be sure to brush, floss, and see your dentist if you ever feel there’s a piece of popcorn stuck in your teeth that you can not remove.
-You can also try to only eat types of popcorn that are considered safer for braces.
+Just be sure to brush, floss, and see your dentist if you ever feel there’s a piece of popcorn stuck in your teeth that you can't remove.
+You can also try to stick to eating types of popcorn that are considered safer for braces.

 You don’t have to completely avoid your favorite food.